Pilot, 95, who fought for RAF remembers WW2 'betrayal' as movie Hurricane honours Polish heroes

 But the heroics of the Polish volunteers were somewhat sidelined following the defeat of Nazi Germany, with Cold War politics meaning the Poles were excluded from victory parades.

-Marian Jankievicz, 95, fought during the final year of the war, and he told ITV News being left out of the victory parade made him feel "betrayed".
+Marian Jankiewicz, 95, fought during the final year of the war, and he told ITV News being left out of the victory parade made him feel "betrayed".

 At the end of the war, they had days to decide whether to risk repatriation to Poland, or to remain in the UK on a non-operational basis.